olliw42/mLRS-docu/docs/CLI.md

 Prints the device name and firmware version for the Tx module and, if connected, also the receiver.

 #### pl; ####
 Lists all parameters and their settings.
-Comment: The parameters of the receiver are listed only if a receiver is connected, else a warning messages is printed.
+Comment: The parameters of the receiver are listed only if a receiver is connected, else a warning message is printed.

 #### pl c; ####
 Lists the shared parameters, i.e., those parameters which are common for both the Tx module and the receiver, and their settings.
-Comment: If a receiver is not connected, a warning messages is printed.
+Comment: If a receiver is not connected, a warning message is printed.

 #### pl tx; ####
 Lists the parameters of the Tx module and their settings.